ArgumentumAdAbsurdum/Deep-Learning-libary-from-scratch/README.md

 There are 3 examples.

-1. Training on the mnist dataset.
+1. Training on the mnist dataset with ADAM.
-2. Training on the fashion-mnist dataset.
+2. Training on the fashion-mnist dataset with ADAM.
 3. Matrix operations with the linear algebra engine.

 ### Build